geeogi/aavegotchi-autopet/README.md

 # Aavegotchi Autopet

-This service will pet your [Aavegotchi](https://aavegotchi.com) daily.
+This service will pet your [Aavegotchi](https://aavegotchi.com) twice daily.
 Get started:

 - Send >1 MATIC donation to the [AutoPetAddress](https://polygonscan.com/address/0x183f37551d5986d5c2b324db351a21687c4dc307) (this should last 100 days at least)
 - Set the AutoPetAddress as a PetOperator for your gotchi (see below)